jonschlinkert/grunt-prettify/README.md

 Type: `String|Array`
 Default value: `["pre", "code"]`

 Array of tags that should not be re-formatted in the output.
 Defaults to inline.

+_Attention:_ Make sure you play around with the settings and view the HTML in the browser.
+Pay special attention to whitespace around links and other inline elements, such as `<strong>` and `<span>`.
+If you specify a list of elements to remain `unformatted`, you will definitely need to make sure that whitepace is rendering the way you want it to.

 ### Usage Examples